Gibberlings3/Imoen4Ever/imoen_forever/readme.imoen_forever.english.txt

 The mod tries to use as many originally voiced lines as possible, but some had to be taken out because they didn't make any sense without Imoen being there (BGII) or with Imoen catually being in the party (SoD).

+The mod is compatible with SoD and all BGII games: BGII, BGT, BGII:EE, EET.
+For EET, install the mod dirctly into your EET game folder.

 BGII:
 -----------------------------------
 This mod gives back Imoen in Chapter 2 and 3, right after the first dialogue with Gaelan.
 The player can then explore and play all quests without any time pressure or moral dilemma about a friend needing rescue.